An Efficient On-Policy Deep Learning Framework for Stochastic Optimal Control: Introduction

-\begin{itemize}[leftmargin=0.15in] \item We propose a simulation-free, on-policy algorithm for solving generic SOC problems by deep learning and scaling up these calculations to situations where methods based on the Neural SDE framework is too costly to be applied. \item We discuss how to apply the method to construct F\"ollmer processes between a point mass and an unnormalized target distribution.
-Our approach can be used to sample this target and compute its normalization constant. \item We also discuss how to apply the method to fine-tune generative models based on diffusions: that is, assuming that we have at our disposal an SDE that samples a given distribution, we show how to find, via solution of a SOC problem, a new SDE that samples the distribution obtained by tilting the first one by a given reward function. \item We illustrate these results with numerical experiments showing that our method is much less expensive in terms of computing time and memory requirement than vanilla methods requiring differentiation through the solution of the SDE (such as in the Neural SDE framework). \end{itemize}
+Specifically, our \textbf{main contributions} are: \begin{itemize}[leftmargin=0.15in,noitemsep,topsep=0pt] \item We propose an on-policy algorithm for solving generic SOC problems via deep learning that scales to scenarios where Neural SDE methods are computationally intractable.
+Our approach uses on-policy evaluation of gradients without requiring differentiation through SDE solutions. \item We show how to apply our approach to construct F\"ollmer processes between a point mass and an unnormalized target distribution, enabling sampling from this target and computing its normalization constant. \item We also show how to fine-tune diffusion-based generative models by solving an SOC problem that transforms an initial sampling SDE into one that samples from a tilted distribution weighted by a reward function. \item Through numerical experiments, we demonstrate significant reductions in computational time and memory usage compared to methods requiring SDE solution differentiation, such as Neural SDE approaches. \end{itemize}